| The September 11 2001 terrorist

 prism of September 11 aftermath to point up aspects of structure

+and process that relate in particular to surveillance.
 Is surveillance best thought of as centralized power or dispersed

 assemblage?
 The responses to September 11 are a stark reminder